ballerina-attic/module-ballerina-runtime/runtime-ballerina/Package.md

-## Module Overview
+## Package Overview

-This module provides functions to interact with the Ballerina runtime invocation context.
+This package provides functions to interact with the Ballerina runtime invocation context.

 #### Invocation Context